Author: Lem Chuck Moth

 The Fish People and the Journey back to the Sea

 As expected, the survivors who had already extensive experience with the sea were the first to move out when circumstances allowed them to.
 According to local tradition, they were known as the fish people and their identity became later casted as the Fish Makara in the Flood Myth or Matsya the Fish of the Vishnu Purana.
-They were fishermen of the seacoast of Southeast Asia that stretched from Manipura to the southern islands, which constituted the mainland of Indochina and the Malay Archipelago.
+They were fishermen of the seacoast of Southeast Asia that stretched from Manipura to the southern islands of the Malay Archipelago (Notes: The Malay People).
 Their extensive experience with water allowed them to move and became highly nomadic by mean of river stream or seafaring.
 As indicated in some versions of the flood stories, some form of boating devices was already available to them.
 The long canoes and possibly the rafting were then invented as their essential mean of waterway transportation, if they were not available to them.
 From the northeastern side of Himalayas, they spread quickly on the mainland through river streams.
-Their communities were based on living together in the long house, built mostly on the narrow strip of the river shore.
-Their remnants still exist today through out Southeast Asia at isolated areas of the tropical forests.
 At a certain moment after the flood, some of the survivors were venturing farther away from their Himalayasn stronghold, to look for better life sustaining islands.
-The first to venture out were obviously the Malay tribesmen of Austroasatic background who were the original inhabitant of Southern island of Southeast Asia.
+The first to venture out were obviously the Malay People who were the original inhabitant of Southern islands of Southeast Asia.
 Since their life style did not require much of cultivable land, they do not need to wait until the flood to be completely subsided to move out from the crowed mountainous slope of mount Himalayas.
 At the edge of the continent, the ocean presented serious obstacles to their restless move.
 Along the way, they had to settle before they find the way to proceed further.
-The situation of parallel societies of agriculturists and semi-nomadic, found widespread among the mainland of Indochina, the western islands of Indonesia and Malaysia, the Philippines, suggests exploration of the plain by some settlers while others were checking out the sea.
-We conclude our study that the Malay people, who were already mastering the sea navigation, were heading back toward the southern sea after the flood.
-If they have not done it already before, they then proceeded to go further exploring the Pacific Ocean and was known as the Polynesians.
-Urged by their spirit of exploration, they moved from island to island of the Pacific Ocean toward the South American continent.
-At the same time, we also refute the modern theory of Austronesian migration toward the sea from the southern seashore of Chinese continent as the same of the Polynesian Sea exploration.
-In contrast to the common belief that they were sea-borne, evidences show that the Austronesians were instead land-borne from the north.
-As in the case of the Rhade tribesmen, their experience with the sea was limited (Notes: Indonesians Vs primitive Austronesians of Indonesia).
-Their journeys into southern sea were then restricted to the nearest islands of the mainland Indochina.
-As many other groups classified as Austronesian stock of the mainland Indochina, the Rhade shared the same language and life style of Austronesian tribesmen of the Philippines, Borneo and Indonesia.
-But unlike other groups, the Rhade retained still rich history of their past.
+The situation of parallel societies of agriculturists and semi-nomadic, found widespread among the mainland of Indochina, the western islands of Indonesia and Malaysia, the Philippines, suggests exploration of the plain by some settlers while others were proceeding out to the sea by these early sea-fearers (Notes: The Malay and the Sea People).
+On the same premises, We shall also refute the modern theory of Austronesian migration toward the sea from the southern seashore of China (particularly from Taiwan) as the same of the Polynesian Sea exploration (Notes: The Polynesian Dispersal).
+There are obviously northern austronesians among the survivors of the flood who proceeded to check out the southern sea after the flood, but we shall argue that they could not be widespead as the Polynesians of modern days.
+Through their tradition, we know that they were land-borne from the north and as the case of the Rhade tribesmen, their experience with the sea was limited.
+Their journeys into southern sea were then restricted to the nearest islands of Southern Sea (Notes: Indonesians Vs primitive Austronesians of Indonesia).
+Like many other groups classified as Austronesian stock of the mainland Indochina, the Rhade shared the same language and to the most extend life-style of Austronesian tribesmen of the Philippines, Borneo and Indonesia.
+But unlike other groups, they retained still rich history of their nothern past.

 They believe that they are the oldest race on earth and that they are the only human beings who have preserved, through oral tradition, contact with forebears who lives in prehistoric times.
 The Rhade legend of H'Bia Ngo describes a creature which has been identified as a prehistoric mammoth.